Regge gravity from spinfoams: The spinfoam amplitude

 \section{The spinfoam amplitude}

-We consider the spinfoam amplitude \cite{Engle:2007wy,Freidel:2007py} for a 2-complex $\sigma$ without matter.
-We restrict for simplicity to the Euclidean signature and to Barbero-Immirzi parameter $0<\gamma<1$, where formulas get simpler.
-The region of $\gamma$ considered is not properly a restriction since we are interested in the small $\gamma$ limit.
-All the arguments can be easily extended to the Lorentzian signature, that will be discussed later.
-For each face $f$ (the 2-cells) of the 2-complex $\sigma$ there is an associated integer spin $j_f$.
-Faces are oriented and bounded by a cycle of edges $e$ (the 1-cells).
-Each edge bounding a face has a source vertex $s(e)$ and a target vertex $t(e)$, where source/target is relative to the orientation of the face.
-To each edge associate $SU(2)$ elements $n_{ef}$ ($f$ runs over the faces meeting at the edge $e$) and two source/target
+We consider the EPRL-FK spinfoam amplitude \cite{Engle:2007wy,Freidel:2007py} for a 2-complex $\sigma$ without matter.
+We first discuss the Euclidean signature and Barbero-Immirzi parameter in the range $0<\gamma<1$, since we will expand around $\gamma=0$.
+All the arguments can be easily extended to the Lorentzian signature, discussed later.

+Moreover, we restrict for simplicity to a 2-complex which is the 2-skeleton of the dual complex of a simplicial triangulation.
+The 2-complex is thus made of 0-dimensional vertices $v$, dual to the 4-simplices $v^*$ of the triangulation, 1-dimensional edges $e$, dual to the tetrahedra $e^*$, and 2-dimensional faces $f$, dual to the triangles $f^*$.
+Faces are oriented and bounded by a cycle of edges.
+Each edge bounding a face has a source vertex $s(ef)$ and a target vertex $t(ef)$, where source/target is relative to the orientation of the face.
+We define also a sign symbol $\epsilon_{vef}$ which is $1$ if the orientation of the edge induced by $f$ is ingoing at the vertex, $-1$ otherwise.
+A face $f$ can be subdivided into portions called wedges, labeled by a vertex-face couple $vf$.
+If $\epsilon_{vef}$ is 1 we call $e=s(vf)$ the source edge of the wedge $vf$; target edge $e=t(vf)$ otherwise.